Coleman Technologies Blog

 In order to minimize the chances that a spear phishing attack will be successful against your company, you need to make sure that everyone subscribes to a few best practices.
 For example:

 • Pay attention to the finer details of an email.
-Is the message actually from , or does the email address actually read ?
+Is the message actually from This email address is being protected from spambots.
+You need JavaScript enabled to view it., or does the email address actually read This email address is being protected from spambots.
+You need JavaScript enabled to view it.?
 Did Christine/Kristine include any attachments?
 As these can be used to spread malware via email, you should avoid clicking on them unless you are certain the message is legitimate.

 • Is the message written to sound overly urgent?
 Many phishing messages, especially spear phishing messages, will try to push an action by making it seem as though inaction will lead to a critical issue.
 Another warning sign to look out for: any deviation from standard operating procedures.
 Don’t be afraid to question a sudden switch from Google Drive to Dropbox - it may just be the question that stops a spear phishing attack.